Sign In / Sign Out

 Sometimes, people do not intervene because they do not know how to or do not feel confident enough to do so.
 The different strategies below can be used to intervene in situations where someone may need help.
 Before intervening, always consider your personal safety.
 If you do not feel safe or fear for the safety of others, contact emergency services immediately.

 Initially, it may seem tricky to act as an empowered bystander within online environments, but the same principles of intervention apply to our virtual world.
 It is often the format of communication that needs to change.
 This may mean communicating via direct message, text message, email, video chat, phone call, commenting on social media content and more.

 Speak out!
 When safe, be direct to intervene in a situation where someone may be causing harm.
 This might look like saying, “I am not okay with what you just said.” or “Hey, please leave them alone.”

 Step in!
 Interrupt a potentially unsafe or harmful situation by distracting either party.
 This might look like saying, “Hey, aren’t you in my class?” or “Who wants to go get tacos?”

 Check in!
 A delayed response is better than no response.
 If you didn’t intervene in the moment for safety or other reasons, connect with the person who may need support.
-You could say something like, “I saw what happened, are you okay?”
+You could say something like, “I noticed what happened, are you okay?”